Gjensidige (GJF) CMD 2026 summary

 Technology and operational excellence

-Technology strategy centers on simplifying IT foundation, amplifying data advantage, and accelerating automation and AI.
+Technology strategy centers on simplifying IT foundations, amplifying data advantage, and accelerating automation and AI.

-Core system consolidation and modular modernization in Norway and Denmark support scalable, cost-efficient operations.
+Core system consolidation in Denmark (EDITH) and modular modernization in Norway and Sweden reduce complexity and technical debt.

-Group-wide data platform enables real-time, high-quality data access, supporting hyper-personalization and rapid innovation.
+Group-wide data platform enables real-time, high-quality data access, supporting hyper-personalization and efficient model deployment.

-Over 200 AI/ML models in production enhance pricing, underwriting, claims, CRM, and fraud detection, with internal GenAI adoption up 70% in six months.
+Over 200 AI/ML models in production drive improvements in pricing, underwriting, CRM, and claims, with internal adoption of GenAI up 70% in six months.

 Q4 20253 Feb 2026 - Q2 profit rose to NOK 1,830.5m, but higher claims pushed the combined ratio to 85.4%.GJF